ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   : A time window indicates a period of time associated to the allocated quota.

   Quota Policy:
-  : A quota policy is maintained by a server to limit the activity (counted in "quota units"of a given "quota partition" over a period of time (known as the "time window") to a specified amount known as the "quota".

-Quota policies can be advertised by servers (see {{ratelimit-policy-field}}), but they are not required to be, and more than one quota policy can affect a given request from a client to a server.
+  : A quota policy is implemented by the server to regulate the activity within a specified quota partition, quantified in quota units, over a defined time window.
+This activity is restricted to a predefined limit, known as the quota.
+Quota policies can be advertised by servers, but they are not required to be, and more than one quota policy can affect a given request from a client to a server.

-## Service Limit {#service-limit}
+  Service Limit:

-A service limit is the current limit of the amount of activity that a server will allow based on the remaining quota for a particular quota partition within the time-window, if defined.
+  : A service limit is the currently remaining quota from a specific quota policy and, if defined, the remaining time before quota is reallocated.

 # RateLimit-Policy Field {#ratelimit-policy-field}

-The "RateLimit-Policy" response header field is a non-empty List of {{quotapolicy-item}}.
-The value MUST be a String.
+The "RateLimit-Policy" response header field is a non-empty List of Quota Policy Items ({{quotapolicy-item}}).
+The Item value MUST be a String.
 Its value is informative.
 The field value is expected to remain consistent over a the lifetime of a connection.
-It is this characteristic that differentiates it from the [RateLimit](#ratelimit-field) that contains information that may change on every request.
+It is this characteristic that differentiates it from the [RateLimit](#ratelimit-field) field that contains information that may change on every request.

 ~~~
    RateLimit-Policy: "burst";q=100;w=60,"daily";q=1000;w=86400
 ~~~

 ## Quota Policy Item {#quotapolicy-item}
-A quota policy Item contains information about a server's capacity allocation for a quota partition associated with the request.
+A quota policy Item contains an identifier for the policy and a set of parameters that contain information about a server's capacity allocation for the policy.

-The following parameters are defined in this specification:
+The following parameters are defined:

   q:
-  :  The REQUIRED "q" parameter indicates the quota allocated. ({{ratelimitpolicy-quota}})
+  :  The REQUIRED "q" parameter indicates the quota allocated by this policy measured in quota units.

   qu:
   :  The OPTIONAL "qu" parameter value conveys the quota units associated to the "q" parameter.
-The default quota unit is "request". ({{ratelimitpolicy-quotaunit}})
+The default quota unit is "requests".

   w:
-  :  The OPTIONAL "w" parameter value conveys a time "window" ({{time-window}}). ({{ratelimitpolicy-window}})
+  :  The OPTIONAL "w" parameter value conveys a time window.

   pk:
-  :  The OPTIONAL "pk" parameter value conveys the partition key associated to the corresponding request. {{ratelimitpolicy-partitionkey}}
+  :  The OPTIONAL "pk" parameter value conveys the partition key associated to the corresponding request.

 Other parameters are allowed and can be regarded as comments.